Kaiwhakahaere Papa Whenua

 Property managers may do some or all of the following:

-- advertise and show properties to prospective tenants
+- advertise and show rental homes or commercial properties

 - investigate and resolve any tenant complaints